andoeme/datascience/README.md

 [7 - Intermediate SQL - Create and Alter Databases](https://andoeme.github.io/datascience/7_intermediate_sql_create_and_alter_databases.py) I l jiked learning more about foreing keys and practiving inner joins.
 Next up is working with Pandas!

+[8 - Data Manipulation with Pandas](https://andoeme.github.io/datascience/8_data_manipulation_with_pandas.py) This has been the most boring lecture so far.
+A lot of topics in Lecture 3 were covered again.
+Only a few new methods were introduced like opening a Excel or CSV file or vizualising dataframes.
+Next lesson hopefully gets more intriguing.

-**There are 6 more chapters in this course and I'll upload them as soon as I complete the tasks.
+**There are 5 more chapters in this course and I'll upload them as soon as I complete the tasks.
 I'm looking forward to working with Pandas.**